lgreco/comp-271-su25-week06/README.md

 ## Code

-You'll work with classes `DynamicArray.java` and `DynamicArray_Implementation.java`.
-There are 6 tasks in this assignment.
+You'll work with classes `DynamicArray.java` and interfaces `Xifo.java`, `Fifo.java`, and `Lifo.java`.

-### Complete method `int indexOf(String string)`
-This method should return the index position of the given `string`, in the underlying array.
-If the `string` is not present, the method should return -1.

-### Complete method `boolean contains(String string)`
-The method should return `true` if the `string` is present in the underlying array and `false` otherwise.

-### Complete method `int countOf(String string)`
-The method should return the number of times the given `string` appears in the underlying array.
-If the `string` is not present, the method returns 0.

-### Complete method `String remove(int index)`
-The method removes and returns the contents at the `index` position of the underlying array.
-It's important to shift the elements after the removed string one position to the left.

-### Complete method `String remove(String string)`
-The method removes and returns the contents of the first element in the underlying array that contains the give `string`.
-If the `string` is not present, the method shall return `null`.

-### Complete method `String toString()`
+###
-Be creative; try to avoid magic values as much as possible.
-Remember that Loyola is like Hogwarts: *help will always be given at Hogwarts to those who ask for it.*

 ---

 ## Study

-From the BJP textbook Chapter 10; or [Ch.
-6 from Collins’ book](https://learning.oreilly.com/library/view/data-structures-and/9780470482674/13-chapter06.html).
+From the BJP textbook Chapter 14; or [Ch.
+8 from Collins’ book](https://learning.oreilly.com/library/view/data-structures-and/9780470482674/15-chapter08.html).
 In addition, you should be up to speed with the following.

 * Chapter 3.1 (about method overloading) (alternatively Java's [tutorial on methods](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html))
 * Chapter 18.2 from the BJP textbook (or at the very least Leo’s notes titled “What’s Realistic”)